 Street fair returns to Floral Park in big success

-The Floral Park Street Fair returned after a three-year hiatus on Friday, June 9.
+The Floral Park Street Fair in 2023, its first year back since a three-year hiatus due to the pandemic.
 (Photo by Brandon Duffy)

 After three years the Floral Park street fair returned Friday with hundreds flocking to Tulip Avenue to enjoy the sights and sounds the village has to offer.